JunYeong-2/JunYeong-2/README.md

 Hello, I'm Lee Junyoung.
 I graduated from Kookmin University in February 2024.

-I am interested in data analysis, machine learning, and deep learning.
+I am interested in Data Analysis, Machine Learning, and Deep Learning.

 <!--
 **JunYeong-2/JunYeong-2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.